Davies, Ch 5: Interpretation

 (1) Author intends to portray a character as virtuous (e.g., likeable and kind), but describes him as an intolerant racist.
 The character is not loveable (despite what author intended)

-(2) Bad jokes (are intended to be funny, but are not)
+(2) Bad jokes are intended to be funny, but are not; correct interpretation of joke is not that it is funny, despite the author’s intention

-(3) Jules Verne racism example: (According to Robert Stecker) Jules Verne's novel Mysterious Island intentionally and explicitly opposed slavery but also unintentionally but no less actually expresses a residual racism by representing a former slave (Neb) as a superstitions, docile, naive, and childlike individual with an affinity to a domesticated monkey
+(3) Jules Verne racism example: Jules Verne's novel Mysterious Island intentionally and explicitly opposed slavery but also unintentionally but no less actually expresses a residual racism by representing a former slave (Neb) as a superstitions, docile, naive, and childlike individual with an affinity to a domesticated monkey (example from Robert Stecker)

 iii.
-Ignores distinction what is in fact said and what is meant
+Distinction between what is meant and what is in fact said

-(1) E.g., Say fly in your suit; meant fly in your soup
+(1) E.g., Say fly in your suit; meant fly in your soup; correct interpretation of that utterance is its in the clothing

 14. Two: Moderate actual intentionalism (MAI): Author’s intention determines work’s meaning, but only if intention is carried through successfully